abhishekeleven90/rendezvous/README.md

 rendezvous
 ==========

-Why this is named as "rendezvous" ?
+Why this is named as "rendezvous" ? <br>
 <i>We are(currently) not able to enjoy Rendezvous(our college's annual cultural fest) because we are working on 'rendezvous'! ;) :| :D</i>

 ---